 - 3. Zone MXD.
 A building or structure shall not exceed 45 feet above grade. - 4.
 All Industrial Zones. - a.
-Development Standards. - Front Yard Setbacks.
+Development Standards. - i.
+Front Yard Setbacks.
 Buildings and structures shall be set back a minimum of ten feet from the front property line. - ii.
 Landscaping. - (1) The required front yard, excluding access, parking, and circulation areas, shall be landscaped, subject to the applicable provisions of Chapter 22.126 (Tree Planting Requirements) and shall be maintained with drought tolerant or low water use, native, or non-invasive plants, grasses, shrubbery, or trees and include an on-site irrigation system such as a drip system. - (2) All required landscaping shall comply with Chapter 12.84 (Low-Impact Development) of Title 12 of the County Code.
 Other hardscaping shall not be counted toward the required landscaping. - iii.
 Landscaped Buffer and Screening.
-Where an industrially zoned lot abuts a residence or residentially zoned lot, landscaped buffer and

-- screening shall be provided, pursuant to Section 22.310.060.E (Landscaped Buffer and Screening), except that the solid masonry wall along the common lot line shall be at least eight feet in height, provided Section 22.110.180 (Sight Distance) is satisfied. - iv.
+Where an industrially zoned lot abuts a residence or residentially zoned lot, landscaped buffer and screening shall be provided, pursuant to Section 22.310.060.E (Landscaped Buffer and Screening), except that the solid masonry wall along the common lot line shall be at least eight feet in height, provided Section 22.110.180 (Sight Distance) is satisfied.

+- iv.
 Loading Docks.
 All loading docks shall be located as far distant as feasible from adjoining residentially zoned lots. - v.
-Building Height. - (1) A building or structure located within 250 feet of a residentially zoned lot shall not exceed a height of 45 feet above grade. - (2) A building or structure located more than 250 feet from a residentially zoned lot shall not exceed a height of 90 feet above grade. - vi.
+Building Height. - A building or structure located within 250 feet of a residentially zoned lot shall not exceed a height of 45 feet above grade. - (2) A building or structure located more than 250 feet from a residentially zoned lot shall not exceed a height of 90 feet above grade. - vi.
 Lot Coverage.
 The maximum lot coverage shall not exceed 70 percent of the lot area. - vii.
 Enclosure.
-Except as specified otherwise, all uses, except for parking, vending machines, shopping carts, and accessory uses, shall be conducted entirely within a building.

-b.
-Uses.

-- Uses Subject to Permits. - (1) Unless otherwise prohibited by this Title 22, all activities conducted outside an enclosed structure and located within 500 feet of a residentially zoned lot, except for parking, vending
+Except as specified otherwise, all uses, except for parking, vending machines, shopping carts, and accessory uses, shall be conducted entirely within a building. - b.
+Uses. - i.
+Uses Subject to Permits. - Unless otherwise prohibited by this Title 22, all activities conducted outside an enclosed structure and located within 500 feet of a residentially zoned lot, except for parking, vending machines, shopping carts, and accessory uses, shall require a Conditional Use Permit (Chapter 22.158).

-- machines, shopping carts, and accessory uses, shall require a Conditional Use Permit (Chapter 22.158). - (2) For properties abutting a residentially zoned lot, uses listed in Table 22.310.110-B, below, shall require a Conditional Use Permit (Chapter 22.158):
+(2) For properties abutting a residentially zoned lot, uses listed in Table 22.310.110-B, below, shall require a Conditional Use Permit (Chapter 22.158):

+TABLE 22.310.110-B: USES SUBJECT TO CUP IN INDUSTRIAL ZONES IN WESTRANCHO DOMINGUEZ-VICTORIA CSD1 ii.
+Accessory Uses.
+Accessory uses listed in Table 22.310.110-C, below, shall be permitted on industrially zoned lots that are not subject to

+Batteries, the manufacture and rebuilding Cesspool pumping, cleaning, and

+of draining

-TABLE 22.310.110-B: USES SUBJECT TO CUP IN INDUSTRIAL ZONES IN WEST RANCHO DOMINGUEZ-VICTORIA CSD Batteries, the manufacture and rebuilding of Cesspool pumping, cleaning, and draining Cannery, except meat or fish Generators, the manufacture of electrical generators Cellophane, the manufacture of cellophane products Notes
+Cannery, except meat or fish Generators, the manufacture of electrical

+generators

+Cellophane, the manufacture of cellophane

+products

+Note: